Stypox/assistant/README.md

-# voice-assistant
+# Assistant

-A completely configurable offline voice assistant.
+A completely configurable offline assistant that can recognize sentences.